 Partnerships and limited companies will have to provide additional information.
 Once this is done HMRC will set up the contractor scheme for the business.

-- Verify subcontractors
+- CIS Verification of subcontractors

 Contractors must do 2 things before they can pay subcontractors: